Envelope task #1438: === Physics ===

 - Default if an analyzer is used P=1, T=0.5

 - Only polarization efficiency is given as parameter: P=parameter, T=0.5

 That should work in most instances, where the user does not actually care about the transmission efficiency and avoid any exceptions.

-#3 Updated by herck almost 3 years ago
+#3 Updated by herck over 3 years ago

 I agree that default values should not throw exceptions.
 The problem here is that efficiency and total transmission are coupled.
 Using default parameters cannot overcome this problem.
 A user might want to switch between no analysis and perfect polarization analysis.
 In the first case, default value 0.5 doesn't make sense, in the second case 1.0 throws an exception.
 More specifically, if the user sets efficiency explicitly to zero, nothing should change.
 Using default transmission of 0.5 would make the intensity suddenly drop by 50%.

 I think the safe approach is to always force users to set physically reasonable values by not providing any default parameters in the method.
 The default values for uninitialized analysis will still remain 0.0 and 1.0 (no analysis).

 #4 Updated by a.glavic over 3 years ago